-Our executive committee is currently made up of fifteen impressive and talented students.
+Our executive committee is currently made up of fourteen impressive and talented students.
 Our aim on the DUWIB exec is to build upon the foundations set out by prior committees, continuing to work closely with sponsors for the benefit of our members.
 This year we are also aiming to host more events independently of our sponsors for our members, focussing on topical, cross-industry business issues such as mentorship, the importance of networking, how to build a credible LinkedIn profile and basic CV starter points.

 What is unique about DUWIB?